h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.md

     - to automatically record a daily history of values in `pnl` sheet
     - to force refreshing `IMPORTXML` function in `tmp_currentPrice` sheet, while the document is not opened
 - Reason: watch the daily performance of my portfolio, to learn when I missed the chance to realize the profit.

+2023-01-06 update:
+- Refactor the formula to calculate the [[average cost per share|notes.daily.2022-11-16.stock-trading-spreadsheet.average-cost-per-share]]